deepaklearner/sample_cypher/further_req.md

 11.1
 in 11 code
 i have a mysql table identities, it has resourceid with employeeid, L1Managerid, L2Managerid upto L15Managerid...
 There is another pandas dataframe.
 I have to update multiple columns in table identities, if there is a change in L1Managerid, L2Managerid upto L15Managerid columns. the primary key is employeeid.
 The total number of records is 1 million.
 I want to identify the rows which are eligible for update by comparing employeeid, L1Managerid, L2Managerid upto L15Managerid etc

+11.2 can we create a dictionary for new_managers as well like current_manager_data.
+I think that would be safer approach

+aaa